Timer Triggers

 1- Ensure that you are on the desired Step where you want to add the Trigger.

-2- Add the trigger by clicking on the plus icon next to Triggers in the Context Pane.
+2- Add the trigger by clicking on the plus icon next to Triggers in the Side Pane.

 3- Name the trigger by filling out the title at the top of the Trigger Editor that opens.